35 Curious Vaping Statistics & Facts to Spark Your Interest

 To Sum Up

 Although most vapes are less harmful than the chemicals in cigarettes and more effective, particularly when it comes to experiencing the medical benefits of CBD, they still come with multiple health risks.
-And according to statistics on vaping, these shouldn’t be taken lightly.
+According to statistics on vaping, these shouldn’t be taken lightly.
 Lung injury, heart disease, and cancer are just some of the potential dangers of vaping.

 But the issue causing the greatest concern is how vaping, especially vaping marijuana, affects young people.
 Kids and teens are the biggest consumers of vaping products and the most vulnerable to nicotine and other substance addiction.